LauGasp/Kimera-RTABMap-SLAM-PioneerP3DX-SensorFusion/README.md

 docker exec -it kimera_container /bin/bash
 ```

-To get the single robot odometry working (in our case, using Kimera-VIO), ensure that: the topics are mapped correctly and that you are pointing to the right folder that has your robot's and sensor's configurations.
+To get the single robot odometry working, ensure that: the topics are mapped correctly and that you are pointing to the right folder that has your robot's and sensor's configurations.

 Once configured, you can launch VIO on each robot, input stereo images and IMU data, and get a reasonable odometry estimate.
 Here's how to launch Kimera-VIO:
 ```